OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 - Product reliability - A problem with one component is less likely to impact your business.
 For example, people can still search and buy things if your customer reviews component goes down.
 - Quicker fixes - If the container with your checkout system becomes corrupt, you can replace it with a fresh image in minutes.
-- Reusable components - Opening a second retail website and want both to share the same live chat for support?
-Both sites can share the same feature.
+- Reusable components - If you open a second retail website, both can share the same live chat feature.
 - Scalability - You can easily scale your website's resources to meet each component's traffic demands.

 There are cost and network traffic trade-offs to consider, however.
 Terence Wong explores these in more depth in his post [Monoliths versus microservices](https://octopus.com/blog/monoliths-vs-microservices).